MashalMohamed/Blender-Games/README.md

 # Air Game
 Sample Games I built during 10th grade, using Blender Game Engine.
-Scripts in python.
+Scripts in python, no imports, all from scratch.
 Poor Graphics :P